 The Driver or Gripman operates the Car’s Brake.
 But instead of slowing the Car the Brake “Grabs” onto the Cable and is then hauled along the Track.
 To slow down He simply released the Brake and the Car slows (the cars also have regular brakes to slow down quicker).
 If you stand by a Cable Car track you can hear the cables rumbling away under the street.
 It’s a little unnerving at times!

 If you found the above interesting you may like the Cable Car Museum.
-The museum explains the history and working of the Museum really well and is very interesting if your into that sort of thing.
+The museum explains the history and working of the Museum really well and is very interesting if you are into that sort of thing.
 And it’s free.

 As well as the Cable cars the City also operates a heritage Streetcar line.
 This line runs the length of the Embarcadero and links with the Light rail system.
 Riding this is included on any MUNI Passport and is a bit more functional as a transport system.
 They are nowhere near as fun as the Cable cars though and run mainly on the flat.